GabeScott/standard-works-vault/General Conference/2013 October - Bind Up Their Wounds.md

 # Bind Up Their Wounds

-*By Henry B. Eyring - First Counselor in the First Presidency*
+By President Henry B. Eyring - *First Counselor in the First Presidency*

 *Given in the October session of the 2013 General Conference*

+>*I pray that we may prepare ourselves to give whatever priesthood service the Lord may set before us on our mortal journey.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2013/10/bind-up-their-wounds?lang=eng)